Kim Ha-yun (judoka)

 Kim Ha-yun (born 7 January 2000) is a South Korean judoka who competes in the +78 kg category.

 Kim attends the Korea National Sport University in Seoul.
 She is the bronze medallist of the 2019 Judo World Masters in Qingdao and the 2021 Judo Grand Slam Tashkent.

-She won one of the bronze medals in her event at the 2022 Judo Grand Slam Paris held in Paris, France.
+Kim won one of the bronze medals in her event at the 2022 Judo Grand Slam Paris held in Paris, France.